Sea-Watch 4

 The Humanity 1 is a German Search and Rescue Ship.
-The former German research ship is owned by SOS Humanity, having previously been owned by Sea-Watch e.
-V., who use the ship for SAR operations of refugees in distress on the Mediterranean Sea.
-Previously, the GEOMAR Helmholtz Centre for Ocean Research Kiel (GEOMAR) operated the ship under the name of Poseidon, after the Greek god of the sea, with the State of Schleswig-Holstein as the owner.
+The former German research ship is owned by SOS Humanity, who use the ship for SAR operations of refugees in distress on the Mediterranean Sea.
+Previously, the ship was owned by Sea-Watch e.
+V., and prior to that by the GEOMAR Helmholtz Centre for Ocean Research Kiel (GEOMAR) operated the ship under the name of Poseidon, after the Greek god of the sea, with the State of Schleswig-Holstein as the owner.
 In January 2020 the ship was auctioned and bought by Sea-Watch e.
 V. and renamed Sea-Watch 4 on 20 February 2020; the ship was further re-named, to Humanity 1, in August 2022.